aura-nw/testnets/euphoria-2/v042/upgrade.md

 ### Manually upgrade after network halts

-Euphoria network will halt after reaches block 3,698,067, estimated at March 16 12:00 AM UTC+7.
+Euphoria network will halt after reaches block 2,187,716.
 After that, follow steps bellow to upgrade:
 - Stop aurad service
 - Replace the current aurad with the new one
 - Start the aurad service